 National Debt Relief also wants you to succeed, so their customer service representatives also provide advice and education on budgeting and saving to allow you to improve your financial situation, so when you have your debts paid off, you won’t slip back into old habits and fall into debt again.

 They won’t charge you a dime unless they are able to get your creditors to reduce your debt.
 The fee ranges from 20 percent to 25 percent of your total debt, but only when they are successful in reducing your debt.
 The fee will be included in your monthly payments, so you don’t need to come up with another pile of cash.

 But, the better question is what does debt settlement save.
-When their negotiators are able to get your debt reduced by 40 percent, 50 percent or even more, you’ll save 15 percent, 20 percent or even more.
-More importantly, you’ll save piece of mind, lower your stress, improve your physical health and become debt free in two to four years.
+When their negotiators can get your debt reduced by 40 percent, 50 percent, or even more, you’ll save 15 percent, 20 percent or even more.
+More importantly, you’ll save the peace of mind, lower your stress, improve your physical health and become debt-free in two to four years.